oitzujoey/duck-lisp/docs/language.md

 (print (quote (+ 4 17)))  ; ⇒ (+→0 4 17)
 ```

-Common Lisp-like macros are also supported, with the major difference that functions cannot be hygienically used in macros (thus why duck-lisp is a lisp-2).
+Common Lisp-like macros are also supported, with the major difference that functions cannot be hygienically used in macros (thus why duck-lisp became a lisp-2).

 ```lisp
 (defmacro to (variable form)